EU Solidarity Fund: supporting disaster recovery 2002-2020

 1. Which countries have been supported?

 country.
-Italy is by far the biggest beneficiary of the Fund with almost 2.8 billion received so far.
+Italy is by far the biggest beneficiary of the Fund with more than EUR 3 billion received so far.
 Serbia is the only country that has been supported by the EUSF outside of the EU.

 2. What types of disasters have been supported?